 EAPs can also help you understand the rights you have as a worker.
 Did you know you can take up to 12 weeks off of work to seek addiction treatment and legally cannot be fired for it in most cases?
 Well, it’s true!
 When considering your options for addiction treatment, don’t just choose the treatment that’s going to take the least amount of time away from work.
 Addiction isn’t caused by a lack of ability to resist a substance; it’s a disease.
 To treat that disease, you need to spend the appropriate time to fix the years of emotional trauma that have been fueling your addiction.
 Residential addiction treatment is a beneficial treatment method because it allows you to take some time away from the triggers in your life and focus on yourself — so you can return to work thriving.

 Are you afraid to tell your work you need to take time off because you don’t want them to know about your addiction?
 EAPs can actually speak with your human resources representative for you, so you don’t feel uncomfortable.

 How Do I Contact My EAP?

-Typically when you were onboarded for your job, your HR rep should have gone over your Employee Assistance Program and their resources offered.
+Typically, when you are onboarded for a job, your HR rep will explain any Employee Assistance Program and the resources offered.
 If you don’t have their contact information, you can ask your HR representative for it with no questions asked.
 As mentioned before, once you are in contact with your EAP, they can communicate directly with your HR regarding the time you need to take off from work.